edwinm/snippets/README.md

 user-select | none | Prevents text to be selected aspect-ratio | 9 / 16 | Specify aspect ratio of the element

-## Provide "alt" to background image
+## Use aria-label to provide "alt" for background image

 > [!NOTE]
 > Don't include text in this element.